CiscoSE/Catalyst-Telemetry/README.md

     docker-compose up -d
    ```

-   Note: there is a container named _influxdb_cli_ that just needs to run
+   **Note:** there is a container named _influxdb_cli_ that just needs to run
    once, this container will do all the setup work for you and afterwards
    it will stop.

+   **Note 2:** the containers _influxdb_cli_ and _collector_ need the database
+   to be up and running, that takes some time, you might see both
+   containers restarting a few times before they can do their job.

 4. Browse to http://localhost:3000/ to open Grafana and log in using: